Scleral Lenses For Post Corneal Graft

 - Vision loss caused by cloudiness of the cornea, typically due to Fuchs dystrophy

 Scleral Lenses & Post-Corneal Transplant Surgery

-Cornea transplants tend to result in irregular corneas as the transplant can’t adapt fully to the eye. may recommend rigid gas permeable lenses (RGP’s), hybrid contact lenses or scleral lenses to provide you with clear vision & comfort without the need of any further surgery.
+Corneal transplants don’t cure irregular corneas, as the transplant doesn’t fully adapt to the eye.
+Some eye doctors may recommend rigid gas permeable lenses (RGP’s), hybrid contact lenses, or scleral lenses for clear and comfortable vision.

 Of all the options, scleral lenses are the optimal choice.
 The fully customized contact lens vaults entirely over the cornea without adding any pressure to it, while allowing the cornea to remain hydrated for ultimate healing and comfort.
 Furthermore, because they are larger in size than any other contact lens, they are less likely to shift and move around on the eyes, thus reducing the risk of irritation or abrasion.

 We Fit Scleral Lenses and Other Specialty Contact Lenses